 When people don’t see where a technology is going, evidence of proof-of-concepts and realistic implementations, they begin to think that the technology has failed or is too young.
 That is exactly where blockchain could, potentially, go.

 However, there are implementations of blockchain in supply chains that suggest this is, simply, not true.
 For example, Everledger is tracking diamonds with their blockchain solution.
 IBM is tracing shipping and logistics value chains with Maersk.
 At Blockhead, we’re tracing a variety of commodities – primarily minerals from mining – through the supply chain and have a demonstrable platform that tracks supply chain movements beginning-to-end with blockchain.

 Is there truly a lack of supply chain implementations?

 That’s up to interpretation.

 While the statistics might suggest that blockchain isn’t quite in its maturity phase yet, this should be not be a surprise: ten years is fairly young for a nascent technology, regardless.
 To avoid fatigue, we must remember the primary goal: of bringing traceability, transparency and accountability into our supply chains.

 Many companies are, already, bringing blockchain into their supply chains.
-Long-term blockchain success will mean patience and care.
-It won’t succeed if we abandon it the second that hype fades.
+Long term blockchain success will ultimately mean patience, organization and knowledge.
+It will fail to succeed if we abandon it the second that hype fades.